asprasad/asprasad.github.io/README.md

     <img src="images/AshwinPrasad.jpg" alt="Ashwin Prasad" style="width: 100%; max-width: 400px;">
   </div>
 </div>
-I am a computer systems researcher interested in designing and implementing efficient and high-performance computer systems.
+I am a computer systems researcher passionate about designing and implementing efficient, high-performance computer systems.
+My work focuses on bridging the gap between academic research and industry by identifying and solving impactful problems and translating solutions into production-ready systems.

-My time is split between research as a PhD candidate in the <a href="https://www.csa.iisc.ac.in/" target="_blank"> Department of Computer Science and Automation</a> at the <a href="https://iisc.ac.in/">Indian
+I divide my time between research as a PhD candidate in the <a href="https://www.csa.iisc.ac.in/" target="_blank">Department of Computer Science and Automation</a> at the <a href="https://iisc.ac.in/">Indian Institute of Science</a>, Bangalore, and industrial research and development as a Chief Engineer at <a href="https://www.ni.com/">National Instruments R&D</a>, Bangalore.
+At IISc, I am advised by <a href="https://www.csa.iisc.ac.in/~govind/">Prof. R. Govindarajan</a> and <a href="https://www.csa.iisc.ac.in/~udayb/">Prof. Uday Bondhugula</a>.

-Institute of Science</a>, Bangalore and industrial research and development through my role as a Chief Engineer at <a href="https://www.ni.com/">National Instruments R&D</a>, Bangalore.
-At IISc, I am advised by <a href="https://www.csa.iisc.ac.in/~govind/">Prof. R Govindarajan</a> and <a href="https://www.csa.iisc.ac.in/~udayb/">Prof. Uday Bondhugula</a>.
+My research centers on enabling high productivity and portable performance in computer systems through domain-specific compilers, programming models, and runtimes.
+I design systems that deliver portable performance across diverse targets such as CPUs, GPUs, and FPGAs.
+Currently, my work focuses on optimizing compilers and code generators for machine learning and data science workloads.

-In particular, I am interested in designing systems that enable high-productivity and portable performance through domain-specific compilers, programming models, and runtimes that provide portable performance across targets like CPUs, GPUs and FPGAs.
-My current research focuses on the design of optimizing compilers and code generators for the domains of machine learning and data science.
+With over 20 years of experience in industry and academia, I have authored papers at top-tier venues like SOSP, MICRO, and PLDI.
+My work reflects my commitment to advancing the state-of-the-art in computer systems while creating practical solutions that have real-world impact.

 ## Research